svanoort/gerrit-workflow-demo/README.md

 Demo of Dockerized gerrit/jenkins workflow functionality

 # What?
-* Dockerized demonstration of an integrated Jenkins/Gerrit environment, using Jenkins workflow to construct a build/test pipeline
+* Dockerized demonstration of an integrated Jenkins/Gerrit environment, using Jenkins workflow to construct a build/test pipeline that is triggered when patchsets are submitted for review
 * Mimics the work environment of a real world user doing mobile development

 # Why?